 END AS MAXDOP_Status;

-The results are pretty straight forward, take the recommended value from the script and use the following to make the actual change:
+The results are straightforward.
+Use the recommended value from the script and apply it with the following configuration:

 USE master;